rtyley/spongycastle-eclipse/README.markdown

 This demo, spongycastle-eclipse, is just the simplest possible example of how to use Spongy Castle within an Eclipse project - it's not meant to be an interesting app!

-I find setting Spongy Castle in Eclipse pretty simple, but I guess might unconciously be making some assumptions which are worth documenting... the spongycastle-eclipse demo app was prompted by a question on StackOverflow:
+I find setting up Spongy Castle in Eclipse pretty simple, but I might be making some assumptions that are worth documenting... the spongycastle-eclipse demo app was prompted by a question on StackOverflow:

 http://stackoverflow.com/questions/6898801/how-to-include-the-spongy-castle-jar-in-android/7112272